-What age range do you accept at River Oak Academy?
+What age range do you accept at River Oak?

 What is the school calendar and what does River Oak Academy cost?

-River Oak Academy runs 9 months a year, typically with six-week “sprints” followed by a one week break.
-The school day begins at 8:30 am and ends at 2:30 pm.
-Tuition is $1,200 per month based on our nine-month academic year (September-May).
-In addition, we offer an optional Summer Session in June, for which tuition is also $1,200.
-Please see the Tuition Page for more detailed information on tuition or click here .
+River Oak Academy runs 11 months a year, typically with 5 to 6-week “sessions” followed by a one week break.
+The school day begins at 8:30 am and ends at 3:15 pm.
+Tuition is $1,300 per month based on our eleven-month academic year (September-July).
+Our Summer Session in July is optional.
+Please see the Tuition Page for more detailed information on tuition.
+For our current school calendar, click here.

 What does the typical daily schedule look like?

-At River Oak Academy, every day is full of purposeful learning.
+At River Oak, every day is full of purposeful learning.
 We understand that children thrive when given freedom within structure.
 That is why we like to say that our school promotes an environment of “beautiful and constructive chaos.”

 We focus on the needs of the learners so there may be times when we may change things up from day to day to rejuvenate the energy in the studio.
+Typically, Monday to Thursday, in the older studio mornings are dedicated to Core Skills and Civilization and afternoons focus on collaborative projects and Genre (writing).
 All throughout the day, they are learning purposefully either in core skills, practical life, and character building.
+Fun Fridays bring the Sessions's project into relevance using Music, Art, or field trips and celebrates our one-room schoolhouse community.

 What kind of learner thrives at River Oak Academy?